 What is Patreon?

 Before I get started, I’d better explain just what Patreon is for those of you who are, so far, blissfully unaware.
 Patreon describes itself as a platform that allows creators to run a ‘membership business’ for their fans and followers.
 In other words, fans pay money directly to the creators, and in return they get some kind of perk or reward.
 It can be looked at in one of two ways: it’s either a brilliant idea that allows creators like us to get paid for our hard work (guys- running a YouTube channel is actually quite a lot of work!
 Why do you think this poor blog is so neglected?!) and creates an exclusive community for your fans.
 On the flip side, many view it as a virtual begging bowl where sailing channels are asking their followers to fund their enviable lifestyle.

 Nick and I really don’t see the problem with Patreon.
 Some are vehemently against it- we’ve read many comments from those who clearly consider it to be a way of begging for money while living the dream.
 I kind of get that, but I don’t agree.
 I see no reason why someone who is putting a lot of work into producing enjoyable, high quality content shouldn’t get paid for it.
 However, we’ve decided not to go down that route.

 Why Patreon isn’t for us

 YouTube do allow creators do get paid by monetising their channel.
 However, YouTube has recently changed their advertising rules and regulations, which means that videos can be automatically demonetised for showing ‘inappropriate content.’
-Unfortunately, what exactly makes content ‘inappropriate’ is largely speculative, and we ourselves have had two videos demonetised.
-There’s an appeals process, which we’ve used successfully both times, but the channel doesn’t make revenue while it’s being reviewed, which generally takes 24 hours.
+Unfortunately, what exactly makes content ‘inappropriate’ is largely speculative, and we ourselves have had many videos demonetised or restricted.
+There’s an appeals process, which we’ve used successfully, but the channel doesn’t make revenue while it’s being reviewed, which generally takes 24 hours.
 This means that we lose a whole day’s revenue, and it’s almost always the first day the video is published- the day we get the most views.
 In short, YouTube do not make it easy to earn money from their platform.
 Hence, Patreon.